-Within the energy sector, almost all the municipalities are focusing on phasing out individual oil-fired and natural gas-fired boilers, either by promoting the use of heat pumps or by expanding the district heating network.
+Almost all municipalities in the energy sector are focusing on phasing out individual oil-fired and natural gas-fired boilers, either by promoting the use of heat pumps or by expanding the district heating network.
 Many municipalities are focusing on establishing wind and solar installations and on phasing out fossil fuels in district heating production.
 About one-third of the municipalities are focusing on PtX or on CCS.

 Within transport, the municipalities are focusing on electrification of public transport, deployment of EV charging infrastructure and changing transport habits, for example initiatives to promote cycling and carpooling among citizens and municipal employees.
-Furthermore, around two-thirds of municipalities are focusing on converting their municipal car fleet to electric/plug-in hybrid or other green fuels by making changes to supply contracts.
+Furthermore, around three-quarters of municipalities are focusing on converting their municipal car fleet to electric/plug-in hybrid or other green fuels by making changes to supply contracts.